stackbill/docs/docs/virtualresources/Instance.md

 - You can select your existing SSH key pair from the drop-down list.

 - Also, you can able to create a new SSH key pair using Add SSH Key pair button.
-- You can also upload your existing SSH key pair to your Stackbill CMP.
+- You can also upload your existing SSH key pair to your **Stackbill CMP.**

 ### Instance Information

 <img src="/img/instance/Instancecreationidentify-StackBillCloudManagementPortal.png" width="80%" />

 - Finally, you need to provide a name for your instance.
-By default, the Stackbill portal will assign a name to your instance and you can be modified based on your requirements.
+By default, the **Stackbill Cloud Management Portal** will assign a name to your instance and you can be modified based on your requirements.
 - Also, you need to specify the number of instances that need to create.

 ### Instance Cost Estimation